Md-Faiz-Alam/Md-Faiz-Alam/README.md

 - 🎓 I'm a 2nd-year BCA student with a passion for Data Science and AI.
 - 🔭 Currently working on **Breast Cancer Detection** using ML + Flask.
 - 🌱 Exploring **NLP, SVM, Naïve Bayes, Deep Learning**, and more.
-- 📌 Preparing for interviews at **top companies** like Google, Razorpay, Zomato.
+- 📌 Preparing for interviews at **companies** like Google, Razorpay, Zomato.
 - 💬 Ask me about **Machine Learning, Python, or building ML projects**.
 - 📫 How to reach me: `your.email@example.com`